Brazil asbestos ban impacts U.S. imports

 The U.S. chlor-alkali industry is feeling the hit from a Nov.
 29 ruling of the Brazil Supreme Federal Court that bans the mining, use, and commercialization of asbestos in Brazil.
 About 95% of the asbestos used in the U.S. in 2016 was imported from Brazil, with the rest coming from Russia.
 The chlor-alkali industry used nearly all of the material, or about 340 metric tons, according to estimates by the U.S. Geological Survey.

 Much of the U.S. chlor-alkali industry still uses asbestos diaphragms to produce chlorine.
-The industry is phasing out such diaphragms and replacing them with more expensive ion-exchange membranes, but not all companies have made the switch.
+The industry is phasing out such diaphragms and replacing them with more expensive ion-exchange membranes as has been done in Europe to replace mercury cells (see page 12), but not all companies have made the switch.

 EPA announced in June that it would evaluate asbestos manufacturing, processing, and distribution as part of an upcoming risk assessment.
 Pallone asked EPA Administrator Scott Pruitt why the agency is not also considering the use and disposal of the mineral.